Piano Concerto No. 4 (Prokofiev)

-Sergei Prokofiev's Piano Concerto No. 4 in B-flat major for the left hand, Op.
+Sergei Prokofiev's Piano Concerto No. 4 in B♭ major for the left hand, Op.
 53, was commissioned by the one-armed pianist Paul Wittgenstein and completed in 1931.

+Background

+Prokofiev noted the work's commission in his diary entry on 18 June 1930.
+"A proposal from the one-armed pianist Paul Wittgenstein to write him a concerto for the left hand.
+At first this seemed a ridiculous notion, but if the fee is decent, it should not take me too long."
+In his autobiography Prokofiev noted Wittgenstein's reaction to the piece on receiving it: "Thank you for the concerto, but I do not understand a single note and I shall not play it".

 It was the only one of Prokofiev's complete piano concertos that never saw a performance during his lifetime.
-It was premiered in Berlin on 5 September 1956 by Siegfried Rapp and the West Berlin Radio Symphony Orchestra, conducted by Martin Rich.
+It was eventually premiered in Berlin on 5 September 1956 by Siegfried Rapp and the West Berlin Radio Symphony Orchestra, conducted by Martin Rich.
 The United States premiere was in 1958, by Rudolf Serkin and the Philadelphia Orchestra under Eugene Ormandy.
 The British premiere was in 1961, by Malcolm Binns.

 Prokofiev expressed some interest in making an arrangement for piano two-hands and orchestra, but never went through with this idea.